What is the National High School Rodeo Association?

 The contestant order draw is a computer generated random draw for each event.
-An “PRELIMINARY-UNOFFICIAL” daysheet is posted on the website, generally by Tuesday the week of the rodeo.
-You will need check this and make sure you are entered in each event you intended to enter.
+A “PRELIMINARY-UNOFFICIAL” daysheet is posted on the website, generally by Tuesday the week of the rodeo.
+You will need to check this and make sure you are entered in each event you intended to enter.
 Print this off and bring it with you to the rodeo.
 No copies are available at the rodeo.
 After check-in and after the stock has been drawn and assigned, an “OFFICIAL” draw is posted at the rodeo.
 Make it a habit to check the “OFFICIAL” draw at each rodeo as well.
-Change happens, people draw out or do not show up, this can change the order.
-It is your responsibility to know when you to be in the arena for your run.
+Change happens, people draw out or do not show up, which can change the order.
+It is your responsibility to know when you are to be in the arena for your run.

 How can I compete on the National Level?

 In order to compete at the National level, NHSRA members must first compete at the state levels for local recognition and the top four contestants in each event qualify for the National High School Finals Rodeo (NHSFR) held annually in July.
-Over 1,500 contestants from each of the more than 40 state/province associations compete for national titles, awards and scholarship.
+Over 1,500 contestants from each of the more than 40 state/province associations compete for national titles, awards and scholarships.

 What should I expect at the first rodeo?

 Each rodeo begins with a mandatory contestant check-in.
 Ask where the entry secretary is located for check-in.
 That is where you will go first.
 There is a parent/contestant meeting in the grandstands prior to each rodeo.
 We strongly encourage parents to attend these meetings.
 See INFO sheet under the entry tab for each specific rodeo details.
 These vary from rodeo to rodeo.
 Print this form off & bring it with you to the rodeo so you have these details.

 When should I arrive at the rodeo grounds?